Skip to content Skip to footer

 SURPASS-2: The Direct Head-to-Head Trial

-Among the most widely searched research questions is how tirzepatide vs semaglutide compares in head-to-head evidence.
-SURPASS-2 directly addressed this question, randomizing participants with type 2 diabetes to tirzepatide at three doses or to semaglutide 1 mg (Ozempic) over 40 weeks.
+SURPASS-2 randomized participants with type 2 diabetes to tirzepatide at three doses or to semaglutide 1 mg (Ozempic) over 40 weeks.
 Tirzepatide vs Ozempic outcomes in this trial consistently favored tirzepatide across all primary and key secondary endpoints: HbA1c reductions were greater at all three tirzepatide doses compared with semaglutide, and body weight reductions were approximately 3 to 6 kg greater depending on the tirzepatide dose group.
-The proportion of participants achieving HbA1c below 7.0% and below 5.7% (normoglycemia) was also significantly higher in the tirzepatide arms.

 Tirzepatide vs Wegovy: Cross-Trial Weight Loss Comparison

 A direct tirzepatide vs Wegovy (semaglutide 2.4 mg) randomized controlled trial had not been published at the time of this writing.
-However, cross-trial comparisons have been widely discussed in the scientific literature, with the understanding that such comparisons must be interpreted cautiously given population, endpoint, and methodological differences between separate trials.
 Semaglutide 2.4 mg in the STEP-1 trial achieved a mean weight reduction of approximately 14.9% at 68 weeks in adults with obesity without diabetes.
 Tirzepatide in SURMOUNT-1, over a comparable population and 72-week period, achieved mean reductions of 15.0%, 19.5%, and 22.5% across studied dose groups.
-These figures have driven sustained scientific interest in the potential superiority of dual receptor activation for weight management outcomes, while researchers and guideline bodies await direct comparative evidence.

 Tirzepatide Long-Term Results: Maintenance, Discontinuation, and What SURMOUNT-4 Found